spinach/FantasyPremierLeague.py/README.md

 ### Prerequisities

+After cloning the project, you need to have Python 2.7 installed on your machine. go to [Download Python 2.7.12](https://www.python.org/downloads/)

-After cloning the project, you need to have the `requests` library on your machine.
-Run the following:
+You also need to have the `requests` library on your machine.
+Run the following on your terminal:

 ```
 pip install requests